 For me though, my favorite perk of the PSN Store on the Vita is the ability to play PS1 games.
 You’ll be surprised to know that there are over 250 PS1 classics available for download.
 The collection runs the gamut from Parasite Eve, to Metal Gear Solid, to Final Fantasy IX.
 The Vita is hands down the best portable PS1 and virtually any classic game you can think of, you can download, usually under $10.
-Sure, the PSP is also capable of running the PSN Store, but you miss out on the awesome Vita perks, also, the built in WiFi in the PSP is rather archaic, so the Vita is the sure fire way to go.
+Sure, the PSP is also capable of running the PSN Store, but you miss out on the awesome Vita perks like dual analog sticks, also, the built in WiFi in the PSP is rather archaic and extremely hard to use in 2020, so the Vita is the sure fire way to go.